Multivariate continuous-time autoregressive moving-average processes on cones: MCARMA based stochastic covariance models

-where $\alpha\in\MR_{d}$ is the drift, $\beta\in\MR_{d}$ the risk-premia, $(W_{t})_{t\geq 0}$ denotes a $\MR_{d}$-valued (standard) Brownian motion and the stochastic process $(X_{t})_{t\geq 0}$ is called the \emph{spot covariance process}, see also~\cite{BNS13, PS09b}.
+where $\alpha\in\MR_{d}$ is the drift, $\beta\in\MR_{d}$ the risk-premia, $(W_{t})_{t\geq 0}$ denotes an $\MR_{d}$-valued (standard) Brownian motion, see also~\cite{BNS13, PS09b}.
 The spot covariance process $(X_{t})_{t\geq 0}$ is assumed to be integrable with respect to $(W_{t})_{t\geq 0}$ and $\MS_{d}^{+}$-valued such that for all $t\geq 0$ the matrix square-root $X_{t}^{1/2}$ exists and the stochastic integral in~\eqref{eq:bk22-log-asset-price-model} is well-defined.
 The main challenge in stochastic covariance modeling is the appropriate specification of the spot covariance process $(X_{t})_{t\geq 0}$ such that the model $(Y_{t},X_{t})_{t\geq 0}$ represents the stylized facts of financial data, while being sufficiently tractable for, e.g. simulations, statistical inference or option pricing.
-In contrast to the logarithmic price process $(Y_{t})_{t\geq 0}$, the spot covariance process $(X_{t})_{t\geq 0}$ is not directly observable in markets.
+For option pricing in multivariate stochastic covariance model of OU-type, see~\cite{MKPS12}.
+Moreover, note that from a modeling perspective it would be reasonable to add a leverage term $\rho(\D L_{t})$ to the dynamics of $(Y_{t})_{t\geq 0}$, where $\rho\colon \MS_{d}\to\MR_{d}$ is some operator and $(L_{t})_{t\geq 0}$ is the driving L\'evy process of the spot covariance process $(X_{t})_{t\geq 0}$, see also ~\cite{MKPS12}.
+However, in these notes we omit the leverage term in model~\eqref{eq:bk22-log-asset-price-model} for the sake of simplicity. {} In contrast to the logarithmic price process $(Y_{t})_{t\geq 0}$, the spot covariance process $(X_{t})_{t\geq 0}$ is not directly observable in markets.
 However, it can be measured indirectly from the \emph{realized covariance} of the (squared) return process as follows: First, assume that $(X_{t})_{t\geq 0}$ is square-integrable and stationary and for any real positive number $\Delta$ we define the discrete-time process $(Y_{n}^{\Delta})_{n\in\MN}$ by

 The process $(Y_{n}^{\Delta})_{n\in\MN}$ is the sequence of logarithmic returns over the intervals $[(n-1)\Delta,n\Delta]$ and it can be seen that for every $n\in\MN$ the random variable $Y^{\Delta}_{n}$ given $X^{\Delta}_{n}$ is normal distributed.
 More precisely, for every $n\in\MN$ we have